Abdulrazak Gurnah: Awards and honours

 Gurnah's 1994 novel Paradise was shortlisted for the Booker, the Whitbread and the Writers' Guild Prizes as well as the ALOA Prize for the best Danish translation.
 His novel By the Sea (2001) was longlisted for the Booker and shortlisted for the Los Angeles Times Book Prize, while Desertion (2005) was shortlisted for the 2006 Commonwealth Writers' Prize.

 In 2006, Gurnah was elected a fellow of the Royal Society of Literature.
 In 2007, he won the RFI Témoin du Monde (Witness of the World) award in France for By the Sea.

 On 7 October 2021, he was awarded the Nobel Prize in Literature for 2021 "for his uncompromising and compassionate penetration of the effects of colonialism and the fates of the refugee in the gulf between cultures and continents".
 Gurnah was the first Black writer since Toni Morrison in 1993 to receive it, and the first African writer since 2007, when Doris Lessing was the recipient.

 Personal life

 As of 2021, Gurnah lives in Canterbury, Kent, England, and he has British citizenship.
 He maintains close ties with Tanzania, where he still has family and where he says he goes when he can: "I am from there.
 In my mind I live there."

-He is married to Guyanese-born scholar of literature Denise de Caires Narain.
+He is married to Guyanese-born scholar of literature Denise DeCaires Narain.